 A supplementary WA Economic Profile is available on the Department of Jobs, Tourism, Science and Innovation’s website, which captures the immediate effects of COVID-19 on the Western Australian economy.

-Please contact Mike Thomas for editorial enquiries or to be included on the email distribution list.
+Please contact Mike Thomas for editorial inquiries or subscribe to the monthly economic profile updates.